Dov Moran, Managing Partner of Grove Ventures, is one of the most prominent Israeli hi-tech leaders in the world.

-He is known as a pioneer of several flash memory technologies, most notably as the inventor of the USB flash drive.
+He is an investor, inventor, and entrepreneur, who is best known as the inventor of the USB flash drive.